door2door-io/door2door-sdk-iOS-deprecated/README.md

                                                      destinationCountry: "Germany")

 ### Sending events
 Once you have created an event like this you just need to send it by using the ``EventCollectionKit`` ``send:`` function.
-Thats it.
-You can see the list of events and its parameter definitions in the sdk itself or you will find it in the [Reference section](#Reference) section
+That's it.
+You can see the list of events and its parameter definitions in the SDK itself or you will find it in the [Reference section](#Reference) section.

         EventCollectionKit.send(event: tripSearchEvent)